The Wolfpack

 Assistant Coach: Karen Miller – (509) 714-0042 – karenrosemiller@gmail.com

 The track and field season runs from March 2nd – June 7th.
-Regional (Track and Field/ Swimming /Powerlifting) are on May 9th at Eastern Washington University in Cheney, WA (State Qualifing Event).
+Regional (Track and Field/ Swimming /Powerlifting) are May 9th at Eastern Washington University in Cheney, WA (State Qualifying Event).

 Practices starting: Sunday, March 15th.
 Track Practice will be at Spokane Community College Track: 1810 N. Greene St., Spokane, WA 99217 – Time: 4pm to 6pm.
 Paratransit Drop Off – the track is on the northeast quadrant of the campus.